nandiheath/homelab/README.md

 - Configure the host information at `ansible/inventory.yaml`
 - Run `task install`
   - This will install the K3S cluster via Ansible

+### Setup 1Password Connect

+- Obtain the `1password-credentaisl.json` following the [guide](https://developer.1password.com/docs/connect/get-started?deploy=kubernetes&method=1password-com#step-1)
+- Put the file at `credentials/1password-credentaisl.json`
+- Run `task bootstrap`
+  - This will install the 1password-connect/external-secrets/argocd for bootstrapping the IaC

 ## Debug

 ```bash